09-02-2025

 Who Needs to Comply with KYC?

-• Cryptocurrency Platforms: Exchanges and wallet providers dealing with digital assets.
+• Cryptocurrency Platforms: Exchanges and wallet providers.

 • Gaming and Gambling: Online casinos and betting platforms.

-• High-Value Goods: Dealers in luxury items where transactions exceed significant amounts.
+• High-Value Goods: Dealers in luxury items.

 The KYC Process: Step-by-Step